Christina Paxson

-Christina Hull Paxson (born February 6, 1960) is an American economist and public health expert serving since 2012 as the 19th president of Brown University.
-She was previously the dean of the Princeton School of Public and International Affairs and the Hughes Rogers Professor of Economics & Public Affairs at Princeton University.
+Christina Hull Paxson (born February 6, 1960) is an American economist who has been the 19th president of Brown University since July 2012.
+In August 2026, she announced her intent to depart from Brown at the end of the 2026-27 academic year, though she plans to remain involved in the local community.
+She previously served as dean of the Princeton School of Public and International Affairs at Princeton University.

-In March 2012, Paxson was selected as the 19th president of Brown University.
-She officially succeeded Ruth Simmons on July 1, and was inaugurated on October 27.

 Early life and education

-After spending her childhood in Forest Hills, a suburb of Pittsburgh, Pennsylvania, Paxson received her B.A. from Swarthmore College in 1982, where she majored in economics and minored in English and philosophy as a member of the Phi Beta Kappa honor society.
+Paxson spent her childhood in Forest Hills, a suburb of Pittsburgh.

+In 1982, Paxson received a Bachelor of Arts from Swarthmore College, where she majored in economics and minored in English and philosophy.
+She was a member of the Phi Beta Kappa honor society.

-Originally a graduate student at Columbia University's Business School, Paxson transferred to Columbia's Graduate School of Arts and Sciences, receiving her M.A. and Ph.D. in economics in 1985 and 1987, with a focus on labor.
-Paxson was advised by Joseph Altonji and her dissertation involved analyzing the effects of consumer interest rates on the consumer credit market.
+Pursuing graduate studies at Columbia University, Paxson transferred from the Columbia Business School to the Columbia Graduate School of Arts and Sciences, receiving a Master of Arts in 1985 and a Doctor of Philosophy in economics in 1987, with a focus on labor.
+Paxson was advised by Joseph Altonji, and her dissertation analyzed the effects of consumer interest rates on the consumer credit market.

 Career

-In 2000, Paxson founded the Center for Health and Wellbeing at Princeton, an interdisciplinary research center based in the Woodrow Wilson School.
+In 2000, Paxson founded the Center for Health and Wellbeing at Princeton University, an interdisciplinary research center based in the Woodrow Wilson School.
 She served as the chair of Princeton's Economics Department in academic year 2008–09.
 Paxson was also the founding director of an NIA Center for the Economics and Demography of Aging at Princeton.
 During her time at Princeton, Paxson also served as a visiting professor at the University of Pennsylvania's Wharton School.

-Paxson's most recent research focuses on the impact of childhood health and circumstances on economic and health outcomes over the lifecourse; the impact of the AIDS crisis on children's health and education in Africa; and the long run consequences of Hurricane Katrina on the mental and physical health of vulnerable populations.
+Paxson's research focuses on the impact of childhood health and circumstances on economic and health outcomes over the lifecourse; the impact of the AIDS crisis on children's health and education in Africa; and the long run consequences of Hurricane Katrina on the mental and physical health of vulnerable populations.
 Paxson has been a Senior Editor of The Future of Children, an interdisciplinary journal that works to build a bridge between cutting edge social science research and the policy community.